ycoroneos/LightDraw/paper/LIDR_detailed.md

+#Light Indexed Deferred Rendering
+Is the main point of this project.
+LIDR is a linear time rendering algorithm for scenes with many lights and objects.
+It's possible to reason about how long it takes to render a scene.
+Assume there exists a scene with L lights, and M meshes.
+Also assume that the rendering pipeline consists of a Z Pre Pass, shadowmapping, and, finally, rendering the objects.
+The runtime breakdown is below in sequence of operations.

+Forward rendering: c1*O + c2*O*L + c3*O*L
+G Buffer Deferred: c1*O + c2*O*L + c3*(O+L)
+LIDR:              c1*O + c2*O*L + c3*(L+O)

+Both G buffer deferred and LIDR shade all the objects in linear time but LIDR can do it while consuming less memory and allowing more varied material properties.
+With extremely large scenes that have many dynamic shadows, both methods of deferred rendering are bottlenecked by shadowmapping.

 ##Bit Packing and Render Buffer Size
 Since we are storing light properties for later use, we cannot have infinite lights.
 The constraints are set by the size of the render